SCHOOL WIDE EXPECTATIONS

-We Believe all students can behave appropriately while at school.
-We also believe that every student has the right to learn, and that teachers have the right to teach.
+We believe all students can behave appropriately while at school.
+We also believe every student has the right to learn and teachers have the right to teach.
 We will allow no student to prevent other students from learning or to stop the teacher from teaching.
+The following school helps will be given to each student when a school expectation is not followed:

 ADMINISTRATION OF MEDICATION

 Students should not have in their possession medication of any kind.
-However, the admin istration of prescription medications to pupils by school personnel will be permitted with a current prescription and a signed doctor request form (available on the WCSD website under “School Forms”).
-All medications are stored in a locked cabinet, and a record is kept of al medications given.
+However, the administration of prescription medications to pupils by school personnel will be permitted with a current prescription and a signed doctor request form.
+(Available on the WCSD website under “School Forms”) All medications are stored in a locked cabinet, and a record is kept of all medications given.

 DIGITAL TEACHING AND LEARNING

 DVES utilizes 1:1 technology for our students.
-Students will regularly utilize Schoology, (Learning Management System) as a major tool for their day-to-day learning.
+Students will regularly utilize Schoology, a learning management system, as a major tool for their day-to-day learning.
 Students are required to adhere to the Technology Use Agreement at all times and will be responsible for any damage caused by negligent care.

 STEAM Exploration Classes

-On Fridays, from 9:30-10:15, students get the opportunity to attend a six-week STEAM Explo class of their choosing.
-These classes are hands-on activities that students get to do focusing on at least one aspect of Science, Technology, Engineering, Art/Music, or Math.
-Students who do not complete class and homework assignments throughout the week go to study hall in the Library until they can complete their work and miss their opportunity for STEAM Explo class.
+On Fridays, from 9:15-10:00, students get the opportunity to attend a six-week STEAM Explo class of their choosing.
+These classes are full of hands-on activities focusing on at least one aspect of Science, Technology, Engineering, Art/Music, or Math.
+Students who do not complete class and homework assignments throughout the week may temporarily have to miss their opportunity for STEAM Explo class by staying in their own classroom until they can complete their missed work.

 GENERAL SCHOOL SAFETY

-Diamond Valley is a closed school campus.
+Diamond Valley is a closed campus school.
 During school hours, all doors are locked except the front doors to the school.
+Visitors must check-in with the office before entering the school.
 Additionally, all gates are locked during school hours to keep unauthorized persons from entering the school campus.
-Each month, our school participates in at least one school-wide safety drill, to include fire/evacuation, lock-down, reunification, lock-out, and earthquake drills throughout the year.

 SAFE SCHOOLS POLICY

-- Bullying or Cyberbullying (doing something against the will of another, or forcing an other to do something against his/her will) including, but not limited to, the following behaviors: coercion, bribery, intimidation, threats, teasing, emotional, physical, or sexual harassment, etc.
+4- Bullying or Cyberbullying (doing something against the will of another, or forcing another to do something against his/her will) including, but not limited to, the following behaviors: coercion, bribery, intimidation, threats, teasing, emotional, physical, or sexual harassment, etc.

 ITEMS PROHIBITED AT SCHOOL

-Children should not bring nuisance items to school such as water guns or any type of guns, including real or toy guns and/or ammunition for said guns, knives, matches, lighters, toys, electronic devices/games, etc. If these items are brought to school (unless under the direction of a teacher), they will be confiscated.
+Children should not bring nuisance items to school.
+This includes: water guns or any type of guns or ammunition real or pretend.
+Knives, matches, lighters, toys, electronic devices and games, etc. If these items are brought to school (unless under the direction of a teacher), they will be confiscated.

-In addition to learning academics at DVES, we are also committed to helping students devel op their Social and Emotional skills.
-Occasionally, students (and adults) need a few minutes to take a break and de-escalate from the pressures surrounding them.
-DVES has a dedicated space for students to go so they can learn how to effectively self-regulate their emotions.
-This place is the Wellness Center.
-If students are feeling stress or anxiety or getting frustrated, they are able to go to the Wellness Center and practice healthy coping skills and learn to calm down on their own instead of allowing their behavior to escalate to a point that causes a negative disruption to the rest of the class in adverse ways.
-The Wellness Center is available to all students throughout the school day.
+In addition to learning academics at DVES, we are also committed to helping students develop their Social and Emotional skills.
+Occasionally, students need a few minutes to take a break and de-escalate from the pressures surrounding them.
+DVES has a dedicated space in each classroom for students to go so they can learn how to effectively self-regulate their emotions.
+Most classrooms refer to this space as their “calming corner.”
+In addition, with the teacher or staff member’s direction, students can also go to the Skills Room.
+If students are feeling stress or anxiety or getting frustrated, they are able to go to the area in their classroom and practice healthy coping skills and learn to calm down on their own instead of allowing their behavior to escalate to a point that causes a negative disruption to the rest of the class in adverse ways.
+They may also be referred by the teacher to go to the Skills Room to accomplish these tasks.
+The Skills Room also is a room used to teach students how to improve their behavior, or a place to finish work, assignments, and or tests in a quiet place.
+The Skills Room is available to all students throughout the school day, but students must have a teacher/staff referral to go there.

 DRESS AND GROOMING STANDARDS

-- Clothes that are mutilated or immodest are not appropriate school wear.
+- Clothes that are mutilated or immodest are not appropriate for school.
 Any apparel revealing a bare midriff or bare shoulders, or cut low under the arms, is not permissible, including when raising arms.
 Tank tops, without a covering garment or t-shirt underneath are not permissible.
 Sleeveless shirts must cover from the neck to the outside of the shoulder.

 PRIDE IN DIAMOND VALLEY ELEMENTARY SCHOOL